PCMDI/amipbcs/README.md

 - [lats](https://github.com/UV-CDAT/lats)
 - [libdrs](https://github.com/UV-CDAT/libdrs)

-These libraries are available for linux-64 and osx-64 (x86_64) architectures
+These packages and libraries are available for linux-64 and osx-64 (x86_64) architectures